Pike River reclaims rightful place within heart of village

 Agricultural land will be restored to grow crops using best practices

-The Nature Conservancy of Canada (NCC) today announced the acquisition of 33 hectares, the equivalent of 31 soccer fields, overlooking Rivière aux Brochets in the heart of Frelighsburg.
+The Nature Conservancy of Canada (NCC) joins forces with Conservation de la nature Québec to announce the acquisition of 33 hectares, the equivalent of 31 soccer fields, overlooking Rivière aux Brochets in the heart of Frelighsburg.
 This project was made possible thanks to the collaboration of Jean-Martin Fortier, co-founder of the Institut Jardinier Maraîcher, an ecological agriculture resource, Maude-Hélène Desroches, and Julie Bellefroid, environmental project manager at Dura-Club, a non-profit organization that assists agricultural producers in their agri-environmental efforts.

 This land, part of which is periodically flooded by Rivière aux Brochets, will have its native species restored, including wood turtles, endangered in Canada, as well as several at-risk birds — all while protecting continuing to be used for agricultural purposes.